Elissa Shevinsky

 Elissa Shevinsky is an American technology executive, entrepreneur, cybersecurity expert, public speaker, and author.
+She advocates for more women and diversity in tech to help counteract its misogynistic cultural tendencies, noting that women have always played a role in significant computer and internet advances.

 Education

 Shevinsky attended Benjamin Cardozo High School, before studying for a Political Theory major at Williams College, where she also took classes in Computer Science, graduating in 2001.